mhuang00/child00/_posts/2021-07-13-Internships.md

 <body>

-We offer a variety of exciting projects for possible interns.
+We offer a variety of exciting projects for possible interns. <br />
 Interns can apply for [SIGPA](https://www.a-star.edu.sg/Scholarships/for-undergraduate-studies/singapore-international-pre-graduate-award-sipga) to get a monthly funding of 2000 SGD. .<br /><br />

  <h2>Project 1: AI methods for improving DNA sequencing</h2>